Von Willebrand disease: Other animals

 Kooikerhondje, Scottish Terrier and Shetland Sheepdog.
 In dogs affected by type 1 VWD, the causal mutation was the same across all breeds and the same mutation was also detected in some human VWD type 1 patients.
 In contrast, the mutations causing VWD type 3 in dogs are specific to each breed.
 Genetic screening is offered for known breeds.

 In pigs, the causal mutation for VWD type 3 has also been identified.
 It is a large duplication within the VWF gene and causes serious damage to the gene function, so that virtually no VWF protein is produced.
 The clinical picture in pigs is most similar to that in humans with VWD type 3.
 Therefore, those pigs are valuable models for clinical and pharmacological research.

 Mice affected by VWD type 3 were produced by genetic engineering to obtain a small sized model for the human disease.
 In these strains, the VWF gene has been knocked out.

 In animals of other species affected by VWD, the causal mutations have not yet been identified.

 Oral manifestations

-In the case of severe deficiency, there may be spontaneous gingival bleeding, ecchymosis, and epistaxis.
-Symptoms of VWD include postoperative bleeding, bleeding after dental extraction, gingival bleeding, epistaxis and easy bruising.
-The intake of oral contraceptives as the first-line treatment for menorrhagia may lead to gingival enlargement and bleeding in women.
+In the case of severe deficiency, there may be spontaneous gingival bleeding.
+Symptoms of VWD include bleeding after dental extraction or other dental procedures.
+The intake of oral contraceptives for menorrhagia may lead to gingival enlargement and bleeding in women.

-Platelet or coagulation disorders with severely altered hemostasis can cause spontaneous gingival bleeding, as seen in conjunction with hyperplastic hyperemic gingival enlargements in leukemic patients.
 Deposition of hemosiderin and other blood degradation products on the tooth surfaces turning them brown can occur with continuous oral bleeding over long periods.

-The location of oral bleeds was as follows: labial frenum, 60%; tongue, 23%; buccal mucosa, 17% and gingiva and palate, 0.5%.
-Severe hemophilia will have most frequent bleeding occurrences, followed by moderate and then mild hemophilia.
-They mostly come from traumatic injuries.
-Bleeding will also be induced by iatrogenic factors and poor oral hygiene practices.
-The frequency of oral hemorrhage by location in people with deficiency of F VIII and F IX is: gingiva, 64%; dental pulp, 13%; tongue, 7.5%; lip, 7%; palate, 2% and buccal mucosa, 1%.